vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 This system of date-recording spread far and wide in the Near East and was adopted by other ruling dynasties, viz., the Parthians, who however used an era starting from 248 B.C.
 They used Macedonian months without alteration. : .
 It can now be shown that this system penetrated gradually into India.

 GROUP A 1.
 Maira : [sam 58].
-2. ṣahdaur A: ra [ja] no Damijadasa saka-sa....
+2. ṣahdaur A: ra [ja] no Damijadasa śaka-sa....

 [sasti...60].